Introduction

 Surface Assessment

-Regularly inspect the parking area for stability.
-Surfaces should be firm and capable of supporting the weight of a fully loaded concrete truck.
+Regularly evaluate the parking area for stability.
+The ground should be solid enough to support the weight of a fully loaded concrete truck without risk of sinking or shifting.

 Chute and Hose Positioning